opendocsg/opendoc-sensor-data-exchange/User Guide/My Subscribers.md

 # My Subscribers #

-This area allows you to view all subscribers to the projects that successfully subscribed to all the topics.
-This page is available only for publisher and displays the following information:
+This area allows you to view all subscribers who subscribed successfully to all the topics within the projects.
+This page is available only for Publisher and displays the following information:

 - Project Name
 - Agency